satyerncareer/UITextFieldValidator/README.md

         print("valid field")
     }else{
         print("not valid field")
-        //[UITextField]? will contaill all the non validated UITextFields }
+        //[UITextField]? will contain all the non validated UITextFields }
 }
 ```